dgkim5360/dgkim5360.github.io/_posts/2017-08-01-a-brief-summary-of-c-pointers.md

 This post summarizes the reference document regarding C pointers.
 For more detailed introduction with comprehensive figures, see the reference below.

-## operators dealing with memory addresses
+## Operators dealing with memory addresses
 ```c
 /* address-of operator "&" */
 int bar = 42;